alsalafiyyah/alsalafiyyah.github.io/_posts/rabi-ibn-hadi/2026-08-05-the-ruling-on-naming-the-state-of-the-jews-israel.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "The ruling on naming the state of the Jews 'Israel'?"
+title: The ruling on naming the state of the Jews 'Israel'?
 date: 2026-08-05
 lang: en
 translation: false
-summary: "The Jews have plotted a grand plot by claiming a legitimate right to establish a state in the heart of the Muslim lands under the name of the heritage of Abraham and Israel!"
+summary: The Jews have plotted a grand plot by claiming a legitimate right to establish a state in the heart of the Muslim lands under the name of the heritage of Abraham and Israel!
-category: [palestine, non-muslim]
+category:
+- palestine
+- non-muslim
-tags: [rabi-ibn-hadi]
+tags:
+- rabi-ibn-hadi
-source: "Sidq al-Nadhr fi Aqwal wa Ta'wilat al-Shaykh Safar 207/112"
+source: Sidq al-Nadhr fi Aqwal wa Ta'wilat al-Shaykh Safar 207/112
 muftis:
   shaykh:
-    - name: "Shaykh Rabi' ibn Hadi al-Madkhali"
+  - name: Shaykh Rabi' ibn Hadi al-Madkhali
-      url: "/scholar/rabi-ibn-hadi"
+    url: /scholar/rabi-ibn-hadi
+hijri: '1448-02-22'
 ---

 Praise be to Allah, and peace and blessings be upon the Messenger of Allah, his family, his companions, and those who follow his guidance.
 To proceed: